Letztes Update: 21. Mai 2025

 Antwort der Redaktion

 Reverse engineering is the process of deconstructing a product or system to understand its components and workings.
-This practice is prevalent in the tech industry, where it is used to analyze software, hardware, and other complex systems.
-By breaking down a product, you can gain insights into its design and functionality, which can be invaluable for various applications.
+This technique is widely used in the tech industry to analyze software, hardware, and various other technologies.
+By breaking down complex systems, you can gain insights into how they function, which can be invaluable for several reasons.

 Last updated 3 mins ago